Top 110+ DevOps Interview Questions and Answers for 2025

 What is a DevOps Engineer?

-An expert in developing, deploying, and maintaining software systems with DevOps methodology and practices is known as a DevOps engineer.
+A DevOps engineer is an expert in developing, deploying, and maintaining software systems using the DevOps methodology and practices.

 DevOps engineers collaborate closely with IT operations teams, software developers, and other stakeholders to guarantee the effective delivery of software products.
-To increase the efficiency and quality of software development, they are in charge of implementing automation, continuous integration, and continuous delivery/deployment (CI/CD) practices.
+To increase the efficiency and quality of software development, they implement automation, continuous integration, and continuous delivery/deployment (CI/CD) practices.
 They also locate and resolve issues that arise throughout the development process.

 DevOps engineers often have extensive backgrounds in IT operations, systems administration, software development, scripting, automation, and cloud computing skills.
-In addition to source code management systems, build and deployment tools, virtualization and container technologies, and monitoring and logging tools, they are adept at using various tools and technologies.
+They are adept at using various tools and technologies, including source code management systems, build and deployment tools, virtualization and container technologies, and monitoring and logging tools.

-DevOps engineers need to be proficient in technical and interpersonal skills, teamwork, and problem-solving techniques.
-In addition, they must be able to interact and collaborate successfully with coworkers from all backgrounds and disciplines since they work closely with several teams within the business.
+DevOps engineers must be proficient in technical and interpersonal skills, teamwork, and problem-solving techniques.
+They also need to be able to interact and collaborate successfully with coworkers from all backgrounds and disciplines since they work closely with several teams within the business.

 What are the Requirements to Become a DevOps Engineer?

-Depending on the business and the individual function, different criteria for becoming a DevOps engineer may exist.
+Different criteria for becoming a DevOps engineer may exist depending on the business and the individual function.
 However, some specific fundamental skills and certifications are frequently needed or recommended.
 They consist of the following:

 • Excellent technical background: DevOps engineers should be well-versed in IT operations, systems administration, and software development.
-Having a degree in computer science background, information technology, or a similar discipline may be required, as well as relevant experience and certifications.
+A degree in computer science, information technology, or a similar discipline may be required, as well as relevant experience and certifications.

 • Experience with DevOps tools and methodologies: DevOps engineers should have experience with various DevOps technologies and processes, including version control systems, build and deployment automation, containerization, cloud computing, and monitoring and logging tools.